spiffe/spiffe/standards/SPIFFE_Filesystem_Delivery.md

 must be issued to the public key derived from the PRIVATE KEY block.
 The leaf certificate SHOULD be an X.509 SVID.

-The certificate chain MAY contain the trust anchor ("root certificate") of the chain, or it MAY stop at the certificate preceding the trust anchor.
+The certificate chain MUST NOT contain the trust anchor ("root certificate") of the chain.
+It MUST stop at the certificate preceding the trust anchor.

 The credential bundle:
 * MUST NOT contain any other PEM block types.